RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 var trainingPipeline = dataProcessPipeline.Append(trainer);
 ```

 And now we can perform an evaluation of the trainer.
-What's the R2 score now?
-Keep in mind, R2 is not the only metric we can evaluate - but it's still a really good one for determining accuracy.
+What's the RSquared score now?
+Keep in mind, RSquared is not the only metric we can evaluate - but it's still a really good one for determining accuracy.

 So lets take a look.
 Here's the code to generate an analysis.